The Ellen DeGeneres Show: Guest co-hosts

-International broadcast
+International broadcasts

 At its peak, the show was internationally syndicated to more than 18 channels across 15 countries.
-The show currently still airs on ITV2 in Great Britain, RTÉ in Ireland, SIC Caras in Portugal, and on OSN Comedy in the Middle East.
+The show currently still airs on ITV2 in the United Kingdom, RTÉ in Ireland, SIC Caras in Portugal, and on OSN Comedy in the Middle East.

 Home media

 A best-of DVD titled The Ellen DeGeneres Show: DVD-Licious was released in 2006, featuring early footage from the first few seasons.

 Social media

 The show is active on a number of social media platforms, including Twitter, where DeGeneres has over 70 million followers, Instagram, Facebook, Snapchat, TikTok, and more.
 The talk show's YouTube channel is in the top 50 most-subscribed YouTube channels.

 As of December 31, 2022, the talk show's YouTube channel has 38.3 million subscribers and about 23 billion total views.

 On January 1, 2023, all of DeGeneres' social media platform handles were changed from @TheEllenShow to @EllenDeGeneres.
 The YouTube channel still remains as "TheEllenShow".